CanonicalLtd/maas-docs/en/nodes-custom.md

 # Custom node setup

-During node [enlistment][node-enlistment], [deployment][node-deployment],
-[commissioning][node-commission] and node installation, MAAS sends [Tempita-derived][tempita] configuration files to the [cloud-init][cloud-init] process running on the target node.
+During node [enlistment, deployment, commissioning][node-enlistment] and node installation, MAAS sends [Tempita-derived][tempita] configuration files to the [cloud-init][cloud-init] process running on the target node.
 These files are used to configure a node's ephemeral and installation environments and can be modified or augmented to perform your own custom node configuration.

 ## Templates